 |The Supply Side of Health Care April 15, 2014 - A common assertion is that health care is over one-sixth of the economy, but this claim is based only on a measure of health care demand.
 Our work reconciles information about the supply and demand sides by linking the National Health Expenditure Accounts to domestic production and imports, value added, and employment.|

 |A complete listing of recent news is available.|

-Inforum, or the Interindustry Forecasting Project at the University of Maryland, was founded 45 years ago by Dr. Clopper Almon, now Professor Emeritus of the University.
+Inforum, or Interindustry Forecasting at the University of Maryland, was founded nearly 50 years ago by Dr. Clopper Almon, now Professor Emeritus of the University.
 It is dedicated to improving business planning, government policy analysis, and the general understanding of the economic environment.
 Inforum accomplishes this mission through:

 Building and using structural economic models of U.S. and other economies.
-Inforum pioneered the construction of dynamic, interindustry, macroeconomic models which portray the economy in a unique "bottom-up" fashion.
+Inforum pioneered the construction of dynamic interindustry-macroeconomic models that portray the economy in a unique "bottom-up" fashion.